ShipraD25/gifTastic/README.md

 In this assignment we were asked to use the GIPHY API to make a dynamic web page that populates with gifs of your choice.
-To achieve this these following steps are taken.
+To achieve this these following steps are taken-
-.
-Global variables are declared in the begining.
+* Global variables are declared in the begining.
-.
-Buttons in the HTML are generated dynamicaly using JQuery.
+* Buttons in the HTML are generated dynamicaly using JQuery.
-.
-Then three event listeners are declared
+* Then three event listeners are declared
-* one that listens to clicks on submit button and forms new buttons.
+* One that listens to clicks on submit button and forms new buttons.
-* second listens to the clicks on the topic buttons and makes an AJAX call which then gets 10 non-animated gifs from GIPHY API.
+* Second listens to the clicks on the topic buttons and makes an AJAX call which then gets 10 non-animated gifs from GIPHY API.
-* third event listerner listens to the clicks on gifs and toggles its state to either animate or still.
+* Third event listerner listens to the clicks on gifs and toggles its state to either animate or still.
-Form is also added with small input field that allows user to submit a topic which will generate a new button.
+* Form is also added with small input field that allows user to submit a topic which will generate a new button.

+This page is fully responsive.

 Pseudocode put throughout to understand the functionality of code.